easonnie/combine-FEVER-NSMN/other_resources/nli_fever.md

 ## What is the format?
 The train/dev/test data are contained in the three jsonl files.
-The `query' and `context' field correspond to `premise' and `hypothesis' and the `SUPPORT', `REFUTE', and `NOT ENOUGH INFO' labels correspond to `ENTAILMENT', `CONTRADICT', and `NEUTRAL' label, respectively, in typical NLI settings.
+The `query` and `context` field correspond to `premise` and `hypothesis` and the `SUPPORT`, `REFUTE`, and `NOT ENOUGH INFO` labels correspond to `ENTAILMENT', `CONTRADICT', and `NEUTRAL` label, respectively, in typical NLI settings.
-The `cid' can be mapped back the original FEVER `id' field.
+The `cid` can be mapped back the original FEVER `id` field.
 (The labels for both dev and test are hidden but you can retrieve the label for dev using the cid and the original FEVER data.)
 Finally, you can train your NLI model using this data and get FEVER verification label results.
 The label accuracy on dev and test will be comparable to the previous fact-checking works and you can submit your entries to [FEVER CodaLab Leaderboard](https://competitions.codalab.org/competitions/18814#results) to report test results.

 ## Citation